angelammmm/Dynamic-Website-Hosting-On-AWS/README.md

 Test the application via the ALB DNS name.
 To ensure your website is viewable with your unique DNS Name.

-For a visual demonstration and further insights, you may find the following Medium Article helpful:(https://medium.com/devops-dev/how-to-build-a-3-tier-vpc-in-aws-using-lamp-stack-dcb66b7095bd)
+For a visual demonstration and further insights, check out my article were i dive deep in the LAMP Stack Setup Medium Article helpful:(https://medium.com/devops-dev/how-to-build-a-3-tier-vpc-in-aws-using-lamp-stack-dcb66b7095bd)